 - Develop methods to help you get there quickly and effectively

-Deliberate breathing requires you to do more than just breathe.
+Deliberate woosah breathing requires you to do more than just breathe.
 You must use the technique to take your mind away from the moment and to a place that brings you woosah, a state of clarity and calmness.

 Where is that place for you?
 Where do you go to get away from your problems and all of life’s stressors?
 For some, it may be a physical place and for others, this peaceful oasis exists in the mind.

 I have two places I regularly go.
 One is the visualization of my family.
 I don’t know if I have become more sensitive over the years but the mere thought of them changes my mood.
-I watch the way they engage with one another and marvel at the way my infant son stares at his mother.
-I love the way they light up when they are in each other’s presence.
+I watch the way they engage with one another, marvel at the way my infant son stares at his mother, and the way they light up when they are in each other’s presence.
 I’ve become fascinated with taking mental pictures and notes of every facial expression to preserve each moment in time.
 When I’m away from them and facing a moment where my emotions are about to override rationality, I take a deep breath and remind myself of those images.
 As I exhale, I use that process to reflect on them as a return to a healthier mental space.